Ibandronic acid Accord

 How does Ibandronic acid Accord work?

 The active substance in Ibandronic acid Accord, ibandronic acid, is a bisphosphonate.
 It stops the action of osteoclasts, the cells in the body that are involved in breaking down the bone tissue.
-This leads to less bone loss.
-The reduction of bone loss helps to make bones less likely to break, which is useful in preventing fractures in cancer patients with bone metastases and in women with osteoporosis.
+This reduces bone loss.
+The reduction of bone loss helps to make bones less likely to break in cancer patients with bone metastases and in women with osteoporosis.

 Patients with tumours can have high levels of calcium in their blood, released from the bones.
 By preventing the breakdown of bones, Ibandronic acid Accord also helps to reduce the amount of calcium released into the blood.